 Once you have your main color, you can apply some easy rules and formulas to create a harmonious color scheme.
 One way to come up with a harmonious color is to use contrasting (lighter or darker) versions of your main color.
 Another good way to add a color to your scheme is through the use of a complementary color, found with the help of a color wheel.

 The color wheel is a tool that can be used to help you think about color.
 It is basically a circle of colors represented in the color spectrum.
 The basic color wheel is laid out so that the primary colors (red, yellow and blue) are divided by secondary colors (orange, green and violet).
 Complementary colors are direct opposites and lie directly opposite each other on the color wheel.
 (You can pick up a color wheel or a Color Computer in any good art supply store.)

 I read an article the other day that 78% of America lives with white walls.
 I have nothing against white, it does go well with just about anything and clashes with nothing.
-Yes, white is very safe but it is also rather difficult to get "WOW!" about.
+Yes, white is very safe but its also rather difficult to get “WOW!” about.

-In my 30+ years as a painter, I have painted a lot of white walls and have used some white in my own home.
-Your walls may be white, and this may be the way you love it!
-But, if those walls are white simply because you were not sure what other color to use, then perhaps now you can give it another look.
+In my 30+ years painting, I’ve painted a lot of white walls for clients, and I have some white in my own home.
+Your walls may be white, and may be this the way you love it!
+But, if those walls are white simply because you weren’t sure what other color to use, well perhaps now you can give it another look.

 Painting Contractor in San Francisco Bay Area